gaurav-2-0-0-2/chatUi-pwa/README.md

 # chatUi-pwa
-## There are two ways to test/check this project
+## There are two ways to test/check this project:
 1. You can go to live version of this project by clicking this [link](https://chat-ui-pwa.vercel.app/).<br>
 Or just paste this url in your search bar "https://chat-ui-pwa.vercel.app/"<br><br>